isomerpages/mlaw-pto/_motor-accident-cases/0-information-for-motor-accident-cases.md

 The PT will NOT be required to:

-(a)        assess the adequacy of out-of-court compensation for victims who are represented by lawyers; or
+(a)        assess the adequacy of out-of-court compensation for victims who are represented by lawyers; or<br>
 (b)        Hold compensation moneys in trust for motor accident victims who are not “specified persons”.

 **2. Who are “specified persons”?**<br>